 - Do you wonder what to do with the kids on a snowy or cold day?

 - Do you look back on the winter months and wonder where it went, but don’t have anything to show for it?

-- Do you want to maximize your fall and have THE MOST FUN EVER!
+- Do you want to maximize your winter and have THE MOST FUN EVER!

 If you answered yes to any of these questions, you need a winter bucket list!

 A winter bucket list is a simple resource that encourages you to brainstorm all the fun activities that you want to plan.
 Having a winter bucket list encourages you to think about the life that you want to live and is the first step to putting it into action.

 By putting together a winter bucket list, you are forced to think about all the things you want to do, people you want to see, places you want to visit, and put them out into the universe to happen.

 Putting together a family winter bucket list gives everyone in the family a chance to choose adventures and contribute to your family’s precious memories.